 16. End Consumers will receive the greater of $20.00 or the value of their CEU claim.
 For example, a household End Consumer who purchased 2 computers and 1 server will receive $20.00 (even though the value of their claim is 3 CEUs x $5.00) while a small business End Consumer who purchased 20 computers and 5 servers would receive $125.00 (25 CEUs x $5.00).

 17. In order to avoid some settlement class members taking a disproportionate share of the net settlement amount, the available monies are divided into three funds.
 A settlement class member’s claim will be paid from the applicable fund.
 The three funds are as follows:

 |3||Other DRAM Purchasers Fund

-26. Monitor this website periodically for updates on the class actions, the future distribution approval hearings and future claims process.
+20. Monitor this website periodically for updates on the future claims process.

-27. For more information, you may review the settlement agreements and other documents in the Documents section of this site, as well as the Frequently Asked Questions section.
+21. For more information, you may review the settlement agreements and other documents in the Documents section of this website.
 Pour de plus amples information en français, vous pouvez consulter le site internet: www.recourscollectif.info/fr/dossiers/dram/.

 22. If you would like to speak to someone at Sutts, Strosberg LLP about these class actions, please use our toll free line 1.800.229.5323, extension 8296.